brucestull/bruce-stull-heroku/notes/00_notes.md

 ## Password Reset Notes

-* We already have another method to reset pawsswords, so we'll just use that one for now.
+* We already have another method to reset passwords, so we'll just use that one for now.
   * <https://realpython.com/django-user-management/#send-password-reset-links>
   * `python -m smtpd -n -c DebuggingServer localhost:1025`
 * <https://realpython.com/django-user-management/#change-email-templates>